 For full details of my publications, see my C.V.

 My current book project is Tolkien’s Modern Sources: Middle-earth Beyond the Middle Ages, to be published by The Kent State University Press.
-Here is a preview of some of my findings about Tolkien and William Morris.
+It has received the 2018 Kilby Research Grant from the Marion E. Wade Center.

 Apologetics and the Christian Imagination: An Integrated Approach to Defending the Faith.
 Emmaus Road Publishing, 2017.

 Not God’s Type: An Atheist Academic Lays Down Her Arms.
 Ignatius Press, 2014.

 — “Medieval Arthurian Sources for the Inklings: An Overview.”
 In The Inklings and King Arthur: J.R.R.
 Tolkien, Charles Williams, C.S.
 Lewis, and Owen Barfield on the Matter of Britain.
 Ed.
 Sorina Higgins.
 Apocryphile Press, 2018.

 The Inklings and King Arthur received the 2018 Mythopoeic Society award for Scholarship in Inklings Studies.